-Alberta Health Services

-(AHS) recommends

-the term Pediatric Feeding Disorder (PFD) to diagnose

-children with impaired oral

-intake that is:
+Alberta Health Services (AHS) recommends the term Pediatric Feeding Disorder (PFD) to diagnose children with impaired oral intake that is:

-✓ not age-appropriate,
+Vnot age-appropriate,

-is associated with one or more disturbance of medical, nutritional, feeding skills, and/or psychosocial function.
+- Vasts at least 2 weeks, and - is associated with one or more disturbance of medical, nutritional, feeding skills, and/or psychosocial function.

 PFD is a multifaceted disorder associated with functional impairments impacting a child's eating, feeding, or swallowing.